 High Spirit's residential programs are lead by individuals drawn to the work of living in community with people with and without disabilities.
-Each of our lifesharing homes has two Householders and two or three co-workers who typically spend a year with us, working as interns under the supervision of the Householders.
+Each of our lifesharing homes has one or two Crew Leaders and two or three co-workers who typically spend a year with us, working as interns under the supervision of the Crew Leaders.
 For inspiration, we look to Camphill Communities around the world.
 From them, we've learned the beauty of building a community of people who are interdependent.

 Derek and Lesley (and June)

-Tembo Householders Derek and Lesley Eshelman joined High Spirit in 2013.
+Tembo Crew Leaders Derek and Lesley Eshelman joined High Spirit in 2013.
 They bring rich life experiences to High Spirit's residential and farming programs.